JoGorska/hackathon-team-1/README.md

 Potential advertisers are encouraged to get in touch to offer their product, service, or experience to site users, to enhance the options available.

 ### Target Audience

-Who is the site for?
+The site is designed for those with a budget, looking to make a special purchase, for a special ocassion.

 ### User Stories:

-#### User stories that were met by creating clear cards / modals with necesary information about each gift
+#### User stories that were met by creating clear cards / modals with necessary information about each gift

 - [#27](https://github.com/JoGorska/hackathon-team-1/issues/27) As a Returning Visitor, I want to see a price range on a gift, so I can evaluate my expenses.